jordidh/SmartCustomer/README.md

 SmartCustomer
 =============

-Web to show product information to customers in a smart device
+Web to show brand information to customers and where is the nearest shop to buy in a smart device

+Uses jQuery Mobile and Google Apis